• Skip to primary navigation

 See my post on How to Make a Roux for more detailed instructions.

-Simmering the Roasted Red Pepper Soup in the pot
+Mike serving a ladle of Roasted Red Pepper Soup from the pot

 Recipe Tips & Notes

 • The Red Peppers.
-Most roasted red pepper soup recipes call for bell peppers, which are sweet and mild and full of flavor.
 You can use other red peppers from your garden, or use a mixture of red peppers.
 It is best to use peppers with thicker flesh to get more substance to your soup.
 I love mine with a mixture of peppers, including red bells, red poblanos, red jalapenos, sweet Italian peppers and other spicy peppers added to the mix.

 • Seasonings.
 Add in a tablespoon or 2 of your favorites, like fresh or dried herbs, Cajun seasonings, cayenne, and others.

 • Creaminess.
-This soup is very creamy because it starts with a roux, which adds lots of flavor and texture.
-You can swirl heavy cream into the soup during the last few minutes of simmering for an even richer and creamier version.
+This soup is very creamy because of the roux.
+If you'd like even creamier soup, swirl in heavy cream during the last few minutes of simmering for an even richer version.
 Cream cheese is another option.
 Use sour cream or crema for a lighter soup.
 Just add the cream at the end of the simmer.

 • Roasted Red Pepper Sauce.
 You can use this exact recipe to make a delicious roasted red pepper sauce.
-To do so, simply thin the soup/sauce mixture if desired with a bit of extra stock or water.
+Just add a bit of extra stock or water.
 Swirl in crema or sour cream for a creamy sauce.
-Or Serve it as-is without the crema.

 Storage and Leftovers